 - Select SKUs from your left, vertical main menu.

-- Update your CSV or Excel file with your new total inventory count in the "in stock" column and save.
+- Update your CSV or Excel file with your new total inventory count in the "stock" column and save.

 These are the columns within your spreadsheet that you can update.

-In an attempt to import stock levels by SKUs, this error report was generated.
-As you can see from the example below, some two items in the spreadsheet "failed" and one item "completed with some errors".
+In an attempt to import stock levels by SKUs, the error report in Figure 6 was generated.
+As you can see from the example (Figure 6), two items in the spreadsheet "failed" to upload and one item "completed with some errors".

 After further examination, the "failed" items were corrected by removing the line items with "zeros".
 And, the row that completed with some errors was because some of the SKUs were not in the system.
 Recheck your import file and system.
 Then, try the import again.